virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Virtualizing Arm Confidential Compute Architecture

-Figure~\ref{fig:arch} illustrates the architecture of \sysname on top of the ARM v8.4-A architecture.
-A secure monitor in EL3 enforces memory isolation between the normal world and secure world, by configuring the \TZASC.
-The normal VMs and cVMs reside in the normal world and secure world, respectively. \sysname leave the complexity of task scheduling and resource allocation to the untrusted hypervisor in the normal world, which manages the life cycle of all normal VMs and cVMs.
-In particular, a component in the host (named KVM-\sysname) communicates with the secure world for the management of cVMs.
-Since the hypervisor has no direct access to the secure world, a component in S-EL2 referred to as the \TMM acts as a trusted reference monitor, and assists the normal world hypervisor in managing the cVMs.
-The \TMM also enforces memory isolation among all cVMs by configuring the stage 2 page tables.
-The separation of resource allocation and access control requires a communication channel between these two world.
-As such, \sysname provides a set of TMIs to the normal world, and the KVM-\sysname communicates with the \TMM through TMIs.
-The \TMM accepts the \TMI requests from the normal world, handles the state transitions during \TMI calls and returns to the normal world upon the completion of TMIs.
+Figure~\ref{fig:arch} illustrates \sysname's architecture.
+The secure monitor in EL3 enforces memory isolation between the normal and secure worlds, by configuring the \TZASC.
+The normal VMs and \cvms reside in the normal world and secure world, respectively. \sysname leaves the complexity of task scheduling and resource allocation to the untrusted hypervisor in the normal world, which manages the life cycle of all normal VMs and \cvms.
+In particular, a component in the host (named KVM-\sysname) communicates with the secure world for the management of \cvms.
+As the hypervisor lacks direct access to the secure world, a component known as the \TMM serves as a trusted reference monitor, aiding the hypervisor in managing \cvms.
+Just like in CCA, the \TMM maintains a TrustZone Execution Context (TEC) object, which is associated with a VCPU of the \cVM.
+The TEC object is used by the \TMM to store the register state of a TEC.